The computing capabilities of deep learning models enable fast, accurate, and efficient operations in patient care, R&D, and insurance.

 10. Genomics analysis

-Deep learning models increase interpretability and provide a better understanding of biological data.
-Their complex data-analyzing capabilities support scientists while they study the interpretation of genetic variation and genome-based therapeutic development.
-CNNs are commonly used, enabling scientists to extract attributes from fixed-size DNA sequence windows.
+Deep learning models improve interpretability and enhance understanding of biological data.
+Their advanced data analysis capabilities support scientists in interpreting genetic variation and developing genome-based therapies.
+CNNs are widely used to extract features from fixed-size DNA sequence windows.

 Real-life Example:

-23andMe uses deep learning in healthcare to analyze genetic data and provide insights into hereditary risks for conditions like cancer and heart disease.
-Their AI-driven platform helps individuals understand genetic variations that could impact their health6 .
+23andMe uses deep learning to analyze genetic data and provide insights into hereditary risks of conditions such as cancer and heart disease.
+An AI-driven platform helps individuals understand genetic variations that could impact their health.6 .

 11. Mental health research